-[18] there is a causal relation between BSC's four perspectives.
-Based on previous research, it seems that the relations between the four areas BSC is considered remarkable.
-A wellorganized BSC should describe strategy via the objectives and the criteria selected.These criteria must joined to each other in the cause and effect chain between the areas of financial and non-financial performance as well as internal relations between non-financial perspectives.
+According to researches of Kaplan and Norton [15] there is a causal relation between BSC's four perspectives.
+Based on previous research, it seems that the relations between the four areas BSC are considered remarkable.
+A well-organized BSC should describe strategy via the objectives and the criteria selected.
+These criteria must be joined to each other in the cause and effect chain between